-Bloodwall is a large oval shield made from translucent red crystal, enabling the wielder to see through the shield as through red glass. $\Box$ First rank (key question: what is the shield's name?): You are kept
+Bloodwall is a large oval shield made from translucent red crystal, enabling the wielder to see through the shield as through red glass. \Box First rank (key question: what is the shield's name?): You are kept

-- comfortable in heat and the shield provides a degree of defense against fire.
-The shield also loses the clumsy tag. - Second rank (key question: what is story of the shield's creation?): When you view an opponent through the shield, you are protected from effects directed at your eyes or relying on the gaze of, or eye contact with, that opponent. - □ Third rank (deed: use Bloodwall to protect or inspire a trollmoot; demand: circle 4): When you look through the shield, you can see astral plane.
+- against fire.
+The shield also loses the clumsy tag. - Second rank (key question: what is the story of the shield's creation?): When you view an opponent through the shield, you are protected from effects directed at your eyes or relying on the gaze of, or eye contact with, that opponent. - □ Third rank (deed: use Bloodwall to protect or inspire a trollmoot; demand: circle 4): When you look through the shield, you can see astral plane.
 You gain the astral sight move, but only for what you see through the shield.
 If you already have the ability to use astral sight, you gain +1 ongoing to discerning realities through the shield while using it. - □ Fourth rank (deed: praise the talent of Bloodwall's creator to Upandal while walking across an active lava field): When you hold Bloodwall, you are completely impervious to fire and heat.